Adventure-Tech/ORM/README.md

 ### Aliasing
 The way the ORM works is by compiling any request for data by the Repository into a single SQL query with a join for each loaded relationship.
 When executed, the query builder then populates a `stdClass` object with the data, where it simply overwrites any values which have the same column name (e.g. an `id` column on multiple joined database tables).

-To avoid this the ORM aliases all joined tables and all selected columns.
+To avoid this, the ORM aliases all joined tables and all selected columns.

 Therefore, whenever we interact with either the query itself (e.g. filters and linkers) or the `stdClass` retrieved by the query builder we need to use the appropriately aliased column names.
 This is made easy by the `LocalAliasingManager`, which exposes several methods.

-For example the consider the following query:
+For example, consider the following query:
 ```php
 Repository::new(FooEntity::class)
 	->with('bar', function(Repository $repo) use ($barFilter) {